 Where to Eat in Prague

 Thankfully, that wasn’t the case in Prague.
 The city is bursting with incredible places to eat regardless of your budget or diet.
-If you consider yourself an avid foodie, I suggest checking out this Prague restaurant guide by Just a Pack.
-Otherwise, here are a handful of our favourites for your inspiration:
+Here are a handful of our favourites:

 - Street Food: Wenceslas Square ($)

 - Veggie Buffet: Country Life ($)

 - American Diner: James Dean ($$)